cibgraphics/CSS-Style-Guide/README.md

 ### Selector and Declaration Separation

-Separate new selectors and declarations by new lines
+Separate new selectors and declarations by new lines.

 ```css
 /* Not Recommend */